-At the time this Master Plan was written, there were two potential rail-trail projects at different stages of planning/implementation that would pass through Sudbury: BFRT and the proposed MCRT.
-Enhancement of these trials could include connecting them to resources in Town like historic areas (see Historic and Cultural Identity), local parks, conservation areas, neighborhoods, shopping centers along Route 20 (see Route 20 Corridor), and schools (see Transportation and Connectivity).
+At the time this Master Plan was written, there are two potential rail-trail projects at different stages of planning/implementation that will pass through Sudbury: BFRT and the proposed MCRT.
+Enhancement of these trails will include connecting them to resources in Town like historic areas (see Historic and Cultural Identity), local parks, conservation areas, neighborhoods, shopping centers along Route 20 (see Route 20 Corridor), and schools (see Transportation and Connectivity).